kubescape/kubescape/CONTRIBUTING.md

 When contributing, we categorize contributions into two:
 * Small code changes or fixes, whose scope is limited to a single or two files
-* Complex features and improvements, that are not limited
+* Complex features and improvements, with potentially unlimited scope

 If you have a small change, feel free to fire up a Pull Request.

-When planning a bigger change, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Most likely your changes or features are great, but sometimes we might be already going in this direction (or the exact opposite ;-) ) and we don't want to waste your time.
+When planning a bigger change, please first discuss the change you wish to make via an issue, so the maintainers are able to help guide you and let you know if you are going in the right direction.

+## Code of Conduct

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please follow our [code of conduct](CODE_OF_CONDUCT.md) in all of your interactions within the project.

 ## Pull Request Process